-At least one week before your departure, submit an itinerary, including flight information and the address and phone number of all accommodations to OGSS and your sponsoring unit or department.
-If required, OGSS will comply with Clery Act (a federal law) Student Trip Reporting Directions and complete a Student Trip Report Form on your behalf.
+- At least one week before departure, submit an itinerary, including flight information and the address and phone number of all accommodations to your sponsoring unit or department, and let them know you’ve registered the trip with OGSS.

 - Confirm your safe arrival with your department or administrative unit and encourage participants to check-in with their families.